• Mayo Clinic Q and A: Understanding endometrial cancer

 Right now, there isn’t a noninvasive way to check for endometrial cancer.
 When symptoms appear, a sample of the endometrial tissue has to be surgically removed and examined, or biopsied, to determine whether a woman has endometrial cancer.

 But a clinical trial is underway at Mayo Clinic that’s studying the effectiveness of collecting and examining samples of uterine fluid via a tampon for diagnosing endometrial cancer.
-The study currently has more than 1,000 participants.
-If the results show promise, it may offer a new, less invasive way to identify this cancer quickly.
+The study currently has more than 1,900 participants.
+The results are showing promise and a larger clinical trial is under development.
+Ultimately there may be a new, less invasive way to identify this cancer quickly.

-If you are worried about endometrial cancer or if you notice any abnormal vaginal bleeding — such as bleeding after menopause, bleeding between periods or unusual blood-tinged discharge — make an appointment to see your doctor to have it evaluated.
-In most cases, when endometrial cancer is caught early, it is a highly treatable disease.
-Dr. Jamie Bakkum-Gamez, Gynecologic Surgery, Mayo Clinic, Rochester, Minnesota
+If you are worried about endometrial cancer or if you notice any abnormal vaginal bleeding — such as bleeding after menopause, bleeding between periods or unusual blood-tinged discharge — make an appointment to see your health care provider to have it evaluated.
+In most cases, when endometrial cancer is caught early, it is a highly treatable disease. — Dr. Jamie Bakkum-Gamez, Gynecologic Surgery, Mayo Clinic, Rochester, Minnesota

 Related Articles